 MagneTrainer-ER Mini Exercise Bike is a good example of a high-quality model you can get for home use.

 It features a patented magnetic resistance that allows a higher resistance range than typical magnetic pedal exercisers.
 It has a sturdy steel base and a wide footprint for added stability.
 The monitor displays speed, distance, time, and calories.

 If you lack the complete ability to move your arms and legs or a recovering from a stroke, a motorized rehab training cycle might be a good option to get some muscle activation and circulation.

 Electrostimulation for muscle activation

-Electro stimulation devices will not provide all the benefits of exercises and strength training but they do activate the muscles and cause desirable metabolic effects and nerve activation.
+Electro stimulation devices will not provide all the benefits of exercises and strength training.
+But they do activate your muscles and cause desirable metabolic effects and nerve activation.

-The Compex Elite 2.0 is equipped with programs for something called transcutaneous electrical nerve stimulation which is a form of electric stimulation of the nerves.
+Many devices are equipped with programs for something called transcutaneous electrical nerve stimulation which is a form of electric stimulation of the nerves.
 It’s very useful for controlling pain and has been successfully used to decrease spasticity as well.

 The important thing is to never get discouraged and give up.
 Any exercise you can perform is a victory and being consistent is the key.

 If you like reading about strength training and exercise for seniors, please bookmark my site and subscribe to my newsletter.